pharanbrush/pharanbrush.github.io/brush-management-tips.md

 And depending on your needs at the moment, you can reorder your group tabs and brush lists according to what you want your shortcut to give you immediately.

-For example: for one task, you may want your "F" key to be primarily for painting using a plain, smooth brush.
+For example: for one task, you may want your `F` key to be primarily for painting using a plain, smooth brush.
 For your next task or next painting, you may want "F" to use a grainy brush.
 Instead of having to dig through the shortcuts all the time, you can just reorder your tabs and lists to have easy reach for what you want at the moment, then easily change the order again later when your task or technique or style changes.

 **Using this can also free up your other keys for other tools.**

-For example, "L" can be used for the Lasso selection tool.
-But you can also use L for the rectangle select and polyline select tools.
-This can free up your "M" key for use with mixers and blenders.
+For example, `L` can be used for the Lasso selection tool.
+But you can also use `L` for the rectangle select and polyline select tools.
+This can free up your `M` key for use with mixers and blenders.

 Just having that key for blenders can open up possibilities for you to use an efficient and no-stress paint-then-blend technique.